 When deploying contracts, you should use the latest released version of Solidity.
 This is because breaking changes as well as new features and bug fixes are introduced regularly.
-We currently use ...a 0.x version number to indicate this fast pace of change. a 0.x version number .
+We currently use a 0.x version number to indicate this fast pace of change.

-Warning: Solidity recently released the 0.6.x version that introduced a lot of breaking changes.
+Warning: Solidity recently released the 0.5.x version that introduced a lot of breaking changes.
 Make sure you read the full list.